Visiting Lisbon

 Places to Eat and Drink

-Many of the local restaurants don’t have websites, and lots don’t take reservations (and usually don’t need them.)
 Most places take credit cards, but you should always ask if you’re not sure.
-I only know of one on this list that is cash-only, and there’s an ATM right nearby.
+I only know of two on this list that are cash-only, and there’s an ATM right nearby.
 To ask if a place takes cards, it’s usually easier to ask “Multibanco?” versus the longer way of asking if they take “cartĂŁo do credito”.

 Tipping is not required, but is always deeply appreciated.
 Portugal is a one of the poorest countries in the EU and the minimum wage is low.

-• 10% is considered a good tip.
+• 10% is considered a very good tip.

 • Always check the receipt – more touristy places will have a “suggested tip” (usually 8% or so) in larger print than the actual total.
 You don’t have to pay the suggested amount, but make sure you factor that in, else you could end up tipping 10% on top of the already calculated total-with-tip.